 - Visit a hospital, your GP clinic, or in some cases a sexual assault support service.
 If you have been sexually assaulted recently, a doctor could provide you with emergency contraception, or test for sexually transmitted diseases.
 They might also talk to you about having a rape kit, which is where they try to take samples of your perpetrator’s DNA from your clothes and body

-You might also want to take action against your perpetrator, so they feel justice for they did to you.
+You might also want to take action against your perpetrator, so you can feel like justice has been served for the crime they committed against you.
 For more advice, read our article on how to take action against your perpetrator.

 Remember: sexual assault is not your fault.
 The only person responsible for what happened is the perpetrator.
 There is also no ‘right’ way to respond to sexual assault.
 Every survivor’s recovery from sexual assault will look different.
 It’s important that, even if you seek help or guidance from other people, you choose what happens next.